cschneider/osgi-example-systemready/README.md

 Deploy to your kubernetes Cluster

-	cat adaptto-2018-example.yaml | sed s/DOCKER_USERNAME/$DOCKER_USERNAME/ | kubectl apply -f -
+	sh deploy.sh

-This installs the docker container as a deployment with one instance.
-Additionally it creates a service with a load balancer.
+This installs the docker container as a deployment with one instance and a service with a load balancer for access.

 ### Check the deployment worked

     kubectl get pods

 It should display output like below.
 We should have one pod installed that contains our OSGi app.

 	 NAME                                  READY     STATUS    RESTARTS   AGE
-	 example-kubernetes-6b7985c88f-tcfmh   1/1       Running   0          10h
+	 example-systemready-6b7985c88f-tcfmh   1/1       Running   0          10h

 	 kubectl get services

 Here we should see a service that makes our example available on an external ip with a load balancer.

 	 NAME                 TYPE           CLUSTER-IP    EXTERNAL-IP      PORT(S)          AGE
-	 example-kubernetes   LoadBalancer   10.0.207.16   104.211.55.231   8080:30215/TCP   22h
+	 example-systemready  LoadBalancer   10.0.207.16   104.211.55.231   80:30215/TCP     22h

 Now test the steps from "access the deployment" above with your external IP instead of localhost.